ElementsProject/lightning/doc/lightningd-config.5.md

 this to *false* disables that.

  **proxy**=*IPADDRESS\[:PORT\]*
-Set a socks proxy to use to connect to Tor nodes (or for all connections if **always-use-proxy** is set).
+Set the Tor proxy to use to connect to Tor nodes (or for all connections if **always-use-proxy** is set.
+WARNING deprecated).

  **always-use-proxy**=*BOOL*
 Always use the **proxy**, even to connect to normal IP addresses (you can still connect to Unix domain sockets manually).
 This also disables all DNS lookups, to avoid leaking information.

+ **tor-proxy-only-tor**
+Do not always use the **proxy**, and connect to normal IP addresses not over the proxy  (you can still connect to Unix domain sockets manually).
+This also enables DNS lookups, and will leak information to the DNS system.

  **disable-dns**
 Disable the DNS bootstrapping mechanism to find a node by its node ID.